Pregnancy Fetish

 Overview

-Pregnancy fetish, clinically termed maiesiophilia, is a sexual attraction centred on pregnancy and the pregnant body.
-The focus may rest on the rounded belly, the fuller figure, lactation, or the broader symbolism of fertility, nurturing, and bodily transformation.
-For most who report it, the interest is a benign aesthetic and emotional preference rather than a source of distress.
-This article surveys the attraction's deep cultural roots, the recent history of its clinical naming, how it is expressed, its proposed psychology, and its measurable but minority cultural footprint.
+Pregnancy fetish, clinically termed maiesiophilia (also spelled maieusiophilia and sometimes maieusophoria), is a sexual attraction centred on pregnancy and the pregnant body: the rounded belly, the fuller figure, lactation, or the broader symbolism of fertility, nurturing, and bodily transformation.
+For most people who report it, the interest is a benign aesthetic and emotional preference rather than a source of distress.
+This article traces the attraction's ancient roots in fertility imagery, the recent and imprecise history of its clinical name, how it is expressed, its proposed psychology, and its measurable but minority cultural footprint.

 History & origins